Exam - Tue 14, Jan 2021¶

 Since boolean columns are so many, as a first step you will build a recognizer for them.

-Consider a column as boolean if all of its values are either
+Consider a column as boolean if ALL of its values are either

 0